Scrobwofl/rightclicker/README.md

+This is an amended version of the original script that does not not crash and can run in one session without needing to be restarted.
+Thanks for your work K0rn0li0 2021 - it's just a small tweak!

 # rightclicker
 This simple script automatically downloads entire NFT collections from OpenSea.
 Now you can collect JPEGs without burning the planet down!